jonkiparsky/about/resources.md

 ## Python-specific exercises

 - [exercism](https://exercism.io/): Crowd-sourced <q>code practice and mentorship for everyone</q>, with over 100 [Python-specific exercises](https://exercism.io/tracks/python).
-Installing their command-line interface can be <q>a little complicated</q> , but after that the submission system is smoother than many online exercise portals.
+Installing their command-line interface can be a little complicated, but after that the submission system is smoother than many online exercise portals.
+Beginners should be aware that some problem descriptions may be incomplete or confusing.
+Feel free to ask for help on the slack if a problem seems unclear!

 - [edabit](https://edabit.com/): <q>Learn to code with interactive challenges</q>, with [Python exercises](https://edabit.com/challenges/python3) for all levels.